KingTamec/GD50xFinal_Project/README.md

 his/her way to the endboss.
 On the way are continously spawning sphere shaped floating enemies which try to tackle the player or shoot spikes toward him/her.
-To stop enemys from spawning and clear the way to new sections, the player has to capture and defend circular zones on his way.
+To stop enemies from spawning and clear the way to new sections, the player has to capture and defend circular zones on his way.
-Starting with a laser gun after the first half the player gains a fully automatic weapon on which a heating feature was implemented (If used to long it has to cool down before further usage).
+Starting with a laser gun after the first half, the player gains a fully automatic weapon on which a heating feature was implemented (If used to long it has to cool down before further usage).
 Furthermore the endboss scene features jump- and speed-pads